 How long does an ulcerative colitis flare-up last?

-What to do when a flare-up occurs?
+What should you do when a flare-up occurs?